Why Abstract Reasoning Catches Candidates Off Guard

 Step 5 — Check combination rules.
 Are two rows or columns being combined to produce a third?

-By scanning in this order, you will identify the pattern type within 10-15 seconds for most questions, leaving the remaining time to select the correct answer.
+By scanning in this order, you will identify the pattern type within 15-20 seconds for most questions, leaving the remaining time to confirm and select the correct answer.

 Time Management Is Everything

 - Never leave a question blank.
-There is no penalty for wrong answers on EPSO tests.
+There is no negative marking on EPSO tests.
 Always select your best guess before moving on.

 - Trust your first instinct on easy questions.
 Changing answers under time pressure usually makes things worse, not better.